RakibTwT/basic-calculator/README.md

 Basic Calculator

-A simple calculator built using HTML, CSS, and vanilla JavaScript.
-It supports basic operations: addition, subtraction, multiplication, and division.
+A simple calculator built using HTML, CSS and vanilla JavaScript.
+It supports basic operations: addition, subtraction, multiplication and division.

 🚀 Features